Tractable Post-Selection Maximum Likelihood Inference for the Lasso: Inference for Selected Normal Means

 We emphasize that while it is technically possible to compute an MLE for the entire mean vector of the observed random variable, it is not necessarily desirable.
 To see why, consider once again the left-hand panel of Figure \ref{univFigure} where the estimator tends to $-\infty$ as the observed value approaches the threshold.
 Such erratic behavior may arise when we estimate the coordinates of $\mu$ which were not selected, based on observations that are constrained to lie in a convex set, resulting in poor estimates also for the selected coordinates.

 \begin{example} We plot the conditional log-likelihood for a two-dimensional normal model in Figure \ref{2dllik}.
 In such a low-dimensional case, the likelihood function can be computed using routines from the `mvtnorm' R package \citep{genz2016mvt}.
-Our plot is for a setting where we observe $y = (1.45, 1.8)$ with $\Sigma_{ij} = 0.5^{I\{i\neq j\}}$, and only the first coordinate of $\mu$ was selected based on the thresholds $l_1 = l_2 = -1.65$, $u_1 = u_2 = 1.65$.
+Our plot is for a setting where we observe $y = (1.45, 1.8)$ with $\bSigma_{ij} = 0.5^{I\{i\neq j\}}$, and only the first coordinate of $\mu$ was selected based on the thresholds $l_1 = l_2 = -1.65$, $u_1 = u_2 = 1.65$.
 The point $y$ is marked in the figure as an `O', and the log-likelihood is maximized at the point marked with `C', which is $\hat\mu = (5.4, 2.5)$.
 We see that instead of performing shrinkage on the observed selected coordinate, the selected coordinate was estimated to be far larger than the observed value. \end{example}

 In order to mitigate this behavior, we propose using a plug-in estimator for the coordinates outside of $M$.
-Particularly, we limit ourselves to performing steps of the form
+Particularly, we limit ourselves to taking steps of the form

-where $\Sigma^{-1}_{j,.}$ is the $j$th row of $\Sigma^{-1}$.
+where $\bSigma^{-1}_{j,.}$ is the $j$th row of $\bSigma^{-1}$.
 In other words, we impute the unselected coordinates of $\mu$ with the corresponding observed values of $y$, and maximize the likelihood only with respect to the selected coordinates of $\mu$.
-These plug-in estimates for the unselected coordinates of $\mu$ are consistent, as we show in Section~\ref{sec:asympt-cond-estim}.
+These plug-in estimates for the coordinates of $\mu$ which were not selected are consistent, as we show in Section~\ref{sec:asympt-cond-estim}.
 The plug-in conditional MLE for Example~\ref{ex:two-dim-mean-select} is shown as a `P' in Figure \ref{2dllik}.
 It is approximately $\hat\mu = (1.45, 0.8)$.

 Next, we give a convergence statement for the proposed algorithm.
-Since our gradient steps are based on $y^{i}(\mu^{i-1})$, a noisy estimate of $\E_{\mu^{i-1}}(y|M)$, the resulting algorithm fits into the stochastic optimization framework of \citet{bertsekas2000gradient}.
-In short, the theory for stochastic optimization guarantees that taking steps in the form of \eqref{stochasticStep} leads to convergence to the MLE as long as there exists a constant $A$ such that
+Since our gradient steps are based on $y^{i}(\mu^{i-1})$, a noisy estimate of $\E_{\mu^{i-1}}(Y|M)$, the resulting algorithm fits into the stochastic optimization framework of \citet{Bertsekas00}.
+In short, the theory for stochastic optimization guarantees that taking steps in the form of \eqref{stochasticStep} leads to convergence to the MLE as long as the variance of the gradient steps can be bounded.

-\begin{theorem} Let $y \sim N(\mu,\Sigma)$, and let $M$ be defined as in \eqref{mvnSelection}.
+\begin{theorem} Let $Y \sim N(\mu,\bSigma)$, and let $M$ be defined as in \eqref{mvnSelection}.
 Then for all $j\in M$:

 The algorithm described in \eqref{mvtsteps} converges to the Z-estimator given by the root of the function

 \end{theorem}